What Should My Heart Rate Be When Working Out?

 Especially for rowing, the most accurate way to measure your HR is with a monitor worn on the bicep or chest that is paired to your watch.
 Wrist monitors work as well but can sometimes be interrupted by the motion of the rowing stroke.

-If you aren’t ready to commit to an activity tracker, you can always try out HR training by taking your pulse on your wrist or neck during physical activity.
+If you aren’t ready to commit to an activity tracker, you can always try out HR training by taking your pulse on your wrist or neck during physical activity and exercise.

 What is considered a dangerous heart rate when working out?